The Singapore Mathematics Project Festival (SMPF)

 For the Junior Section, the project judged to be the

-overall best project (with Gold award) by the panel of judges will be
+overall best project (with Gold award) by the panel of judges may be

 Junior Section will be awarded the Singapore Mathematical Society Shield

 (Junior Section), which will be kept by the school until the next festival.

 A Shield may be kept permanently by a school that has submitted the overall

 For the Senior Section, the project judged to be